prof3ssorSt3v3/mad9011/docs/modules/week9.1/README.md

 1. Project Name
 2. Import: Import files between tools with a range of different file types into Figma.
-3. Share: Share files or porjects with other users.
+3. Share: Share files or projects with other users.
 4. Actions: Additional actions like creating a new file.
 5. New Design File
 6. New Figjam File